nginmesh/nginmesh/README.md

 The current version of nginMesh is designed to work with Istio release 0.6.0.
 It should not be used in production environments.

 ## Architecture
 The diagram below depicts how an NGINX sidecar proxy is implemented.
-The sidecar uses open source version of NGINX with first-party modules as well as third-party modules for tracing.
+Sidecar uses the open source version of NGINX compiled with modules for tracing and monitoring.
-In 0.6.0 release, nginMesh leverages Kafka for delivery of mesh metrics. mTLS authentication between sidecars is planned in upcoming release.
+In 0.6.0 release, nginMesh leverages Kafka for delivery traffic metrics across the Service Mesh.
+Security features, such as mTLS authentication are planned in upcoming releases.

 ![Alt text](/images/nginx_sidecar.png?raw=true "NGINX Sidecar")